Rewriting Modulo Traced Comonoid Structure: Hypergraphs for traced categories

 \begin{cor} \(\cspdhyp\) is compact closed. \end{cor}

 \begin{cor} \(\cspdhyp\) has a trace. \end{cor}

-This means that a STMC freely generated over a signature faithfully embeds into a CCC generated over the same signature, mapping the trace in the former to the canonical trace in the latter.
-However, this mapping is not \emph{full}: there are terms in a CCC that are not terms in a STMC, such as \(\iltikzfig{strings/traced/invalid}\).
-We must restrict the cospans of hypergraphs in \(\cspdhyp\) we use for \emph{traced} terms.
+A STMC freely generated over a signature faithfully embeds into a CCC generated over the same signature, mapping the trace in the former to the canonical trace in the latter.

 \begin{lem} \(\stmcsigma\) is a subcategory of \(\smcsigma + \frob\). \end{lem} \begin{proof} Since \(\hypsigma\) is compact closed, it has a (canonical) trace.
 For \(\stmcsigma\) to be a subcategory of \(\hypcsigma\), every morphism of the former must also be a morphism on the latter.
 Since the two categories are freely generated (with the trace constructed through the Frobenius generators in the latter), all that remains is to check that every morphism in \(\stmcsigma\) is a unique morphism in \(\hypcsigma\), i.e.\ the equations of \(\frob\) do not merge any together.
 This is trivial since the equations do not apply to the construction of the canonical trace. \end{proof}